 - Key messages: what are your main messages?
 Have a key one and then some subsidiary messages which support it.
 Ensure these messages are consistent across activities.

 - Review and measurement: how often will you review the plan and who with?

 - Activity plan: giving details of what activities when, how they link to your objectives, who is responsible, timing and budget.

-Avoid anything too complicated - anything more than 2-3 pages will get left on a shelf somewhere and then dusted off when someone remembers it!
+Avoid anything too complicated.
+If it’s more than 2-3 pages, your marketing plan will get left on a shelf somewhere and then dusted off when someone remembers it!
 It needs to be regularly reviewed, and may well evolve over time.
-And, if you're a small business or work in a company where non-marketers need to be involved, then it needs to be short and clear.
+And, if you’re a small business or work in a company where non-marketers need to be involved, then it needs to be short and clear.

 © Bluegreen Learning Ltd